 During my MA, I got my first experience of interdisciplinary conservation research.
 I travelled to Ladakh in the Trans-Himalayas to work on the distribution of kiang (Equus kiang), a species of wild ass, and the seasonal overlap of its distribution with the Changpa’s nomadic pastoral livestock herding activities.
 I found that kiang and livestock avoid each other spatially in different seasons, which was a good insight into means to minimise conflict.

-After my MA, I was hired on a very ambitious project with Wildlife Institute India (WII), where I worked with forest communities to develop community engagement strategies for the Integrated Landscape Management Plan across 47,000kmin the Greater Panna landscape, Central India.
+After my MA, I was hired on a very ambitious project with Wildlife Institute India (WII), where I worked with forest communities to develop community engagement strategies for the Integrated Landscape Management Plan across 47,000km2 in the Greater Panna landscape, Central India.
 At WII, I was seen as a conservation social science researcher.
 At that time, I didn’t know what to call myself as I didn’t feel I had much social science training yet, but I pushed myself to do my best.
 In this project, I found out that forest communities lack basic facilities, and live with high risks and uncertainties, related to both negative interactions with wildlife and insecure livelihoods.

 While working with the WII, I realised that a greater focus on the social sciences in conservation in India is needed.
 There are many people living in and around protected areas, but these people are excluded from the conservation narrative.
 Actually, wildlife documentary filmmakers in India rarely show that people own and live in these landscapes.
 In this way, conservation becomes exclusionary, ignoring the forest dwellers.
 This attitude must be abandoned in conservation.